havarunner/havarunner/README.md

 ### Suites

-Suites are global instances that can hold state.
+Suites are a way to group tests and pass them shared data.

 Suites are comprised of *suite members*, and HavaRunner instantiates each member by passing it the `suiteObject`.